 So, with that in mind, I extend my apologies to A Clash of Kings.
 This isn’t working out for me, and I’m thinking I should leave before one of us gets really hurt.
 Maybe we can try to make this happen some other time.
 Don’t call me, I’ll call you.

-Guest post contributed by Michael Cristiano.
+This guest post was contributed by Michael Cristiano.
 He works in editing and acquisitions for Curiosity Quills Press, and his freelance work has appeared on websites such as Nexopia, FluentU, and BlushPost.
 Check out his blog for more of his work.